 With that goal accomplished, I officially retired from road racing.
 From here on out, it's all LinksRun!

 9th Place Finish & Championship Coordinator

 The 3rd playing of the Speedgolf World Championships was an unforgettable one to say the least.
-As the Executive Director of Speedgolf International, and the acting championship coordinator, I introduced a team competition format, announced the first ladies division championship, and even invited a 9 year old to participate as a symbol of the future of this great sport.
+As the Executive Director of Speedgolf International, and the acting championship coordinator, I introduced a team competition format, announced the first women's division championship, and invited a 9 year old to participate as a symbol of the future of this great sport.